23 Best Breeds of Rabbit Price in India

 Dwarf Rabbit

 Netherland Dwarf rabbits are a unique breed that will give your home extra excitement and personality.
-This breed of rabbits was honed over multiple generations to perfect both its petite size and its friendly nature.
+This breed of rabbits was honed over multiple generations to perfect its petite size and friendly nature.

-While Netherland Dwarf rabbits can seem skittish at first, end even hesitant around loud noises, once they become comfortable in a new location, they quickly become part of the family.
+While Netherland Dwarf rabbits can seem skittish at first end even hesitant around loud noises, once they become comfortable in a new location, they quickly become part of the family.

 Dwarf Rabbit